Basic Usage

 cli, err := genericclient.NewClient("service", g, client.WithTransportProtocol(transport.GRPCStreaming))

-1. Generic Call
+Generic Call

-The request/response or stream messages passed in a generic call are of type map[string]interface{}.
+The request/response or stream message passed in generic calls are map[string]interface{} type.
 After the generic client is initialized, it provides 4 streaming mode call methods.
-For detailed usage of streaming, see: StreamX Basic Stream Programming.
+For detailed streaming usage, see: StreamX Basic Stream Programming.

-Type: map[string]interface{}
+Request Type: map[string]interface{}

-Type: map[string]interface{}
+Response Type: map[string]interface{}

 resp, err := cli.GenericCall(ctx, "ExampleMethod", map[string]interface{}{